Pet Therapy & Aging

 While beneficial, pet ownership may not be for everyone.
 It is important to consider whether or not the individual can independently care for the pet.
 Different pets require different levels of care.
 The future of the pet should also be considered, is this an environment that will last the life time of the animal or can backup plan arrangements be made to care for the pet in the instance the individual is no longer able to?
 Is it within the individual’s budget to afford the pet and cost of care for the pet?

 For those individuals with pets , VIP America can assist with the care of that animal.
 Part of helping your loved one remain in their home and avoiding/delaying a skilled nursing facility are assisting in activities of daily living which may be care for a furry or winged companion!
-To inquire about home care services call 800-343-9205.
+To inquire about home health care services in Stuart, and surrounding areas, don't hesitate to call us.